VNA818/guess-the-fgo-servant/README.md

 # guess-the-fgo-servant

-Speedran making this for a friend
+Made for a friend in 2.5 hours.